Novice Uke: A Beginner’s First Ukulele Lesson

 F

-Once you’re comfortable playing C7 and F individually, try stringing them together into a chord change.
+Once you’re comfortable playing C7 and F individually, try moving between them for a chord change.

-Ideally, you won’t break timing and can continue counting from “1” when you change chords.
-This probably won’t happen the first few times you try it.
-You’ll need to pause and rearrange your fingers.
-This is fine at first.
+The goal is to retain the timing so you can continue counting from “1” when you change chords, but you’ll probably need to pause and rearrange your fingers at first.

-As you get more comfortable you won’t have to pause as long between chords.
+As you get more comfortable, try to keep the momentum so you don’t pause between chords.

 Playing a song

-With those two chords, you can play a ton of songs on the ukulele.
+With the C7 and F chords, you can play a ton of songs on the ukulele.
 For starters though, it’s best to keep it really simple.

-When learning something new, I find students progress fastest when they are only introduced to one or two things at a time.
-Doing more makes everything worse.
+When learning something new, students usually progress fastest when introduced to only one or two things at a time.

 Choose one of the first five songs on this page of songs that only use F and C7.
 These are the easiest and probably most familiar of the bunch.